You are here

 • A basic level program teaches fundamental principles or skills to participants having no prior exposure to the subject area.

-• An intermediate level program builds on a basic level program in order to relate fundamental principles or skills to practical situations and extend them to a broader range of applications.
+• An intermediate level program builds on a basic level program to relate fundamental principles or skills to practical situations and extend them to a broader range of applications.

 • An advanced level program teaches participants to deal with complex situations.